Chinese Wikipedia: Allegations of bias against the Chinese government

 Some Chinese officials and scholars have accused Chinese Wikipedia of having serious anti-Chinese government bias.
 Chinese academics Li-hao Gan and Bin-Ting Weng published a paper titled "Opportunities And Challenges Of China's Foreign Communication in the Wikipedia", in which they argue that "due to the influence by foreign media, Wikipedia entries have a large number of prejudiced words against the Chinese government".
 Jie Ding, an official from the China International Publishing Group, also published an article stating that "there is a lack of systematic ordering and maintenance of contents about China's major political discourse on Wikipedia".
 He also urged Wikipedia to reflect the voices and views of the Chinese government in an objective way.
 Lokman Tsui, an assistant professor at the School of Journalism and Communication at the Chinese University of Hong Kong, said in an interview with the BBC that "there a lot of misunderstandings about China abroad".

 In October 2021, the Wikimedia Foundation's application to become an observer at the World Intellectual Property Organization (WIPO) was blocked by the government of China over the existence of a Wikimedia Foundation affiliate in Taiwan and accusation of "Anti-China false information".

 Enming Yan, a former administrator of the Chinese Wikipedia, said in an interview with the BBC that "You're removing pro-Beijing voices and so the balance is going to tilt towards anti-Beijing forces within Wikipedia."
 However, Wikipedia's founder, Jimmy Wales, notes that the principles of freedom of expression and neutrality apply globally to Wikipedia.
 Wales said "I have deep experience of talking to people all over the world, and the idea that people in China, for example, are so brainwashed that they can't see that neutrality is just false."

+Bad writing

+A report by the Hong Kong University of Science and Technology found that: